Slide 1 Slide 2 Slide 3 Slide 4 Slide 5 Slide 6

 Editomat may not know the words you need.
 If you are writing in the speculative fiction, cyber-adventure, or military genres there will be nouns and verbs specific to your needs you'll need to add.

-You can extend the words that Editomat knows (and can use to categorize your
+You can extend the words that Editomat knows (and can use to categorize your writing) by:

 more